dg-demers/busyppp/README.md

 https://..., ftp://..., or ftps://...), or any line whatsoever of the download list file, that is blank or starts with a hash mark (#) is not given to wget for downloading.

-And in both cases the URLs plus possible wget options may include an optional comment enclosed in square brackets "[]" at the end of the item.
+And in both cases the URLs plus possible wget options may include an optional comment enclosed in square brackets "[ ]" at the end of the item.
 This comment is ignored by wget.
-It looks like this example:
+Such an item would looks like this, for example:
   --limit-rate=1k http://people.au/apackage.deb  [optional comment]